jordanstarrk/DataStructures/README.md

 # Data Structures
 This project explores some common Data Structures and their implemtations in Python.
-These Data Structures can be enhanced and further optimized, but the purpose of this project is for exploratory purposes to get a deeper understanding of how some of these Data Structures work behind the scenes.
+These Data Structures can be enhanced and further optimized, but the purpose of this project is for exploratory purposes for me to get a deeper understanding of how some of these Data Structures work behind the scenes.

 ## Getting Started